 Note that frost dates are only an estimate based on historical climate data and are not set in stone.
 The probability of a frost occurring after the spring frost date or before the fall frost date is 30%, which means that there is still a chance of frost occurring before or after the given dates!

-Frost is predicted when air temperatures reach 32°F (0°C), but because it is colder closer to the ground, a frost may occur even when air temperatures are just above freezing.
+Frost is predicted when air temperatures reach 32°F (0°C), but also a frost may occur even when air temperatures are just above freezing due to open exposure to the clear night sky, which exposes surfaces to radiative cooling.
 Always keep an eye on your local weather forecast and plan to protect tender plants accordingly.
 Weather, topography, and microclimates may also cause considerable variations in the occurrence of frost in your garden.
 Learn how to protect plants from frost.